jgroenen/CardsAgainstHumanity/README.md

 To do
 -----

-1) Add two card answering
-2) Add scoring
+1) Add scoring

-3) Connect to cards API
+2) Connect to cards API